On dynamical skew braces and skew bracoids: Preliminaries

+It is immediate that the underlying quiver of a groupoid must be a disjoint union of connected components $\Kk_i$, where each component is a complete quiver of some degree $d_i$.

-The following definition is well known: \begin{definition} A \emph{left quasigroup} $(A,\bullet)$ is a set $A$ with a binary operation $\bullet$ such that the \emph{left division} is well defined, i.e., such that the left-multiplication $x\bullet \blank$ is bijective for all $x\in A$.
+The following definition is well known\footnote{The definition of quasigroups is quite old, and it actually captures the idea of \textit{latin squares}, that were already studied independently by Choi Seok-Jeong and by Leonhard Euler in the 18\textsuperscript{th} Century \cite{colbourn2006handbook}.
+Left quasigroups also appear in multiple places: we here refer to Stanovský's thesis \cite{stanovsky2004left}, but the reader should be wary that Stanovský uses the term ``groupoid'' with a different meaning than ours.}. \begin{definition} A \emph{left quasigroup} $(A,\bullet)$ is a set $A$ with a binary operation $\bullet$ such that the \emph{left division} is well defined, i.e., such that the left-multiplication $x\bullet \blank$ is bijective for all $x\in A$.
 We denote by $x\backslash y$ the unique element such that $x\bullet (x\backslash y) = y$.
 We say that $A$ is a \emph{left associative quasigroup} if moreover $\bullet$ is associative. \end{definition} The operation of taking a \emph{total} algebraic structure, and giving its equivalent with \emph{partially defined} operations (for instance groups become groupoids, algebras become algebroids\ldots), is increasingly common in the literature with the convenient---albeit not so evocative---name of \emph{oidification}; see e.g.\@ \cite{jonsson2017poloids, orchard2020unifying}.